This post may contain affiliate links. Please read mydisclosure policy.

 - Braise for 2 to 3 hours.
 Bring the liquid to a boil, then reduce the temperature to a simmer.
 Cover the roast and braise the meat for at least two hours, sometimes longer.
 You want the beef to be so tender that you can easily separate the meat with two forks.

-This is one of the go-to recipes for how to make shredded beef in a crock pot that I use all the time.
+This is one of the go-to recipes for making shredded beef in a crockpot.
 I have a few recipes right here, so be sure to bookmark this page if your family loves pulled brisket!

 How to make shredded beef in a slow cooker